 You can ask suitable questions, draw insights, and segment your customers based on their responses to the quiz.

-Your website metric can also give you a glimpse into the psychographics of the people who visit your website and how they use it.
+Your website metrics can also give you a glimpse into the psychographics of the people who visit your website and how they use it.

 Investigating your potential and existing customers’ behavior on social media is a great way to collect relevant psychographic data.

 You can look at the conversations of your followers on social media pages or even initiate conversations.
 Furthermore, you can look for how people perceive products or services like yours, what challenges they face, and how they feel about it.

 Tools like Brand24 can help you monitor your brand mentions across the web.

 Once you have collected the psychographic data and drawn useful insights, it’s time to get it to work.

 Let’s take a look at the different ways you can use it to enhance your customers’ experience with your business.

 Your website is one of the best places to get your psychographic findings into action.